NxveenKM/Python-Programs/README.md

 2. Prints the fraction and its decimal value.⁠

+# 5. Square Calculator Program

+A simple Python program that calculates and displays the square of each number in a predefined list.

+## Steps to Calculate Squares
+1. The program defines a list of numbers.
+2. It uses a `for` loop to iterate over each number in the list.
+3. For each number, it calculates the square and prints the result.

 # 6. Countdown Program

 A simple Python program to count down from a user-defined number to zero.